GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 ---

-- The `Conditional` content has also been removed by changing the Style.
+- Style has been changed and the `Conditional` content has been removed
 - If it is as shown in the capture, it is OK.

 ![bg right w:500px](images/2022-11-13-17-31-21.png)